Wildebeests crossing river

 2. Nile crocs can survive on one or two feedings a year

-Every year the herds of the Great Migration must cross the Mara and Grumeti Rivers of the Serengeti to follow their course towards greener grass.
-These river crossings are perilous occasions for a few reasons, not least because of the hungry presence of Nile crocodiles.
+These river crossings are perilous occasions for a few reasons, perhaps most notably because of the hungry presence of Nile crocodiles.

 Nile crocs can weigh up to 750 kg (holy smokes!).
 And the crocs of the Grumeti are some of the biggest in Africa.